magento/architecture/design-documents/graph-ql/coverage/customer-orders.md

     payment_methods: [PaymentMethod]! @doc("payment details for the order")
     shipping_address: CustomerAddress! @doc("shipping address for the order")
-    billing_address: CustomerAddress! @doc("billing address for the order") }
+    billing_address: CustomerAddress! @doc("billing address for the order")
+    carrier: String! @doc("shipping carrier for the order delivery")
+    method: String! @doc("shipping method for the order") }
 ```